 Leaving Certificate Computer Science does not require a specific language.
-However, following the initial years of the subject, Python will be the language assessed in the end-of-course assessment and Python and Javascript in the coursework assessment.
-This will continue to be reviewed on an ongoing basis.
+However, for the initial years of the subject, Python and JavaScript will be the languages used in the end-of-course assessment and the coursework assessment; this will be reviewed on an ongoing basis.
 There is no restriction in choice of language used in the strand 3 applied learning tasks.